csuoc/new_company_geospatial_data/README.md

 The LIGHT BLUE icons represent both Serious Business and Exent in San Francisco.
 Look how close they are!
 This is the explanation why the final scores are very similar.

+The blue circle represents an area of radius = 750 m.

 ![](images/map.PNG)